lucapette/website/content/writing/vim-for-rails-developers-lazy-modern-configuration.markdown

 ---
-categories:
+tags:
   - vim
 date: "2011-11-17T00:00:00Z"
 description: How I think you should deal with configuring Vim
 keywords: vim, rails, configuration, pathogen.vim
-title: 'Vim for Rails developers: Lazy modern configuration'
+title: "Vim for Rails developers: Lazy modern configuration"
 ---

 Vim is very customizable, it has thousands of plugins suitable for everyone's needs.
 Each of us uses some of them.
 Furthermore, it has a good number of files you can use to configure some aspects of the editor and it would be very